 By marketing matching gifts throughout your crowdfunding campaign, your church can raise twice as much money!
 Be sure to promote matching gifts on your fundraising page, in donation forms, and in emails and social media posts.
 Include easy-to-read visual instructions on how to submit a matching gift request to an employer.

-If your congregants know how much of a difference their matching gift request can make for your organization, they’re more likely to submit their paperwork!
+If your members know how much of a difference their matching gift request can make for your organization, they’re more likely to submit their paperwork!

-3. Tell a story within your church crowdfunder.
+3. Tell a story within your church crowdfunding campaign.

 Your campaign will benefit from being visually-pleasing so you’ll want to include attention-grabbing aspects on your page.